JoseCintra/MathAlgorithms/README.md

 # MathAlgorithms
-Collection of solved mathematical algorithms in several programming languages.
+Collection of mathematical algorithms solved in several programming languages.
+The objective of this work is to assist students of computer science and mathematics.
-The objective of this work is to assist students of computer science and mathematics
+To suggest the inclusion of an algorithm, register an issue